Level Up Your Cosplay: Optimizing FDM & Resin 3D Printing for Show-Stopping Props

 Resin Selection:

-* Standard Resins: Offer incredible detail and are generally easier to print with.
-Great for parts that don’t need to be highly durable, like display pieces or small aesthetic elements.
+* Standard Resins: Best detail and easiest to print with.
+Good for display pieces or small aesthetic elements that won’t take stress.

-* Flexible Resins: Perfect for very specific applications, such as straps, cables, or parts that need to bend without breaking.
+* Flexible Resins: Specific use cases only, like straps, cables, or parts that need to bend without breaking.

-* Mention brands like Elegoo Standard or Anycubic ABS-like as good starting points.
+* Elegoo Standard and Anycubic ABS-like resins are reliable starting points.

 Support Strategy and Orientation:

-* Orientation: Angle your model to minimize large flat surfaces parallel to the build plate and reduce the cross-sectional area per layer.
-This reduces suction forces and improves success rates.
+* Orientation: Angle the model to avoid large flat surfaces parallel to the build plate and to reduce cross-sectional area per layer.
+This cuts suction forces and improves success rates.

-* Support Density: Use a combination of light, medium, and heavy supports.
-Light supports for edges, medium for general overhangs, and heavy for critical stress points or large unsupported areas.
+* Support Density: Use light supports on edges, medium for general overhangs, and heavy for critical stress points or large unsupported areas.

-* Beginner Note: Resin printing involves handling chemicals and UV light.
-Always wear nitrile gloves and safety glasses, and work in a well-ventilated area.
+* Beginner Note: Resin involves UV-reactive chemicals.
+Always wear nitrile gloves and safety glasses, and print in a ventilated area.

 Post-Processing Essentials:

-1. Washing: Clean off uncured resin with 91%+ Isopropyl Alcohol (IPA), ideally using a dedicated wash station or two separate baths.
+1. Washing: Clean off uncured resin with 91%+ Isopropyl Alcohol (IPA).
+A dedicated wash station or two separate baths works well.

-3. Curing: Expose the washed and dried parts to UV light using a dedicated curing station or even direct sunlight.
-This fully hardens the resin.
+3. Curing: Expose washed and dried parts to UV light using a dedicated curing station or direct sunlight to fully harden the resin.

-* Maker Tip: For large resin prints, consider hollowing them out in your slicer to save resin and reduce the risk of cracking during curing.
-Just remember to add drain holes for the uncured resin to escape!
+* Maker Tip: For large resin prints, hollow them out in your slicer to save resin and reduce cracking risk during curing.
+Add drain holes so uncured resin can escape.

 Hybrid Props: Combining the Best of Both Worlds

-* Assembly Techniques: When designing, plan for easy assembly.
-Integrate alignment pins or slots directly into your STL files to ensure parts fit together perfectly.
-For bonding, cyanoacrylate (super glue) is fast and effective for smaller pieces, while epoxy offers a stronger, gap-filling bond for larger, structural joints.
-Small screws or magnets can also be integrated for modular props.
+* Assembly Techniques: Plan for assembly in the design phase.
+Build alignment pins and slots directly into your STLs.
+For bonding, cyanoacrylate (super glue) works fast on smaller pieces.
+Epoxy gives a stronger, gap-filling bond for larger structural joints.
+Screws or magnets integrated into the design let you build modular props.

 Print Time and Cost Breakdown (General Example):